 e.
-Current Meeting Patterns

-SEMINAR: 3

-Proposed Meeting Patterns

-SEMINAR: 3

-f.
-Current Grading System: Graduate School Grade Scale

-Proposed Grading System: Graduate School Grade Scale

-g.
-Current number of credit hours: 3

-Proposed number of credit hours: 3
+Current Meeting Patterns SEMINAR: 3 Proposed Meeting Patterns SEMINAR: 3 f.
+Current Grading System: Graduate School Grade Scale Proposed Grading System: Graduate School Grade Scale g.
+Current number of credit hours: 3 Proposed number of credit hours: 3 h.

-h.
 Currently, is this course repeatable for additional credit?
-Yes

-Proposed to be repeatable for additional credit?
-Yes

-If Yes: Maximum number of credit hours: 15

-If Yes: Will this course allow multiple registrations during the same semester?
-No

-2i.
-Current Course Description for Bulletin: Studies in philosophical problems which either cut across or lie outside the standard areas of philosophical inquiry.
+Yes Proposed to be repeatable for additional credit?
+Yes If Yes: Maximum number of credit hours: 15 If Yes: Will this course allow multiple registrations during the same semester?
+No 2i.
+Current Course Description for Bulletin: Intensive study of original works of such major classical philosophers as Plato and Aristotle.
 May be repeated to a maximum of six credits.

-Proposed Course Description for Bulletin: Studies in philosophical problems which either cut across or lie outside the standard areas of philosophical inquiry.
+Proposed Course Description for Bulletin: Intensive study of original works of such major classical philosophers as Plato and Aristotle.
 May be repeated to a maximum of fifteen credits under different subtitles.
 2j.
-Current Prerequisites, if any:

-Proposed Prerequisites, if any: Graduate standing in PHI or consent of instructor.
+Current Prerequisites, if any: Prereq: PHI 260 or equivalent.
+Proposed Prerequisites, if any: Prereq: Graduate standing in PHI or consent of instructor.
 2k.
 Current Supplementary Teaching Component: Proposed Supplementary Teaching Component: No Change 3.
 Currently, is this course taught off campus?
 No Proposed to be taught off campus?
-No If YES, enter the off campus address:

-4. Are significant changes in content/student learning outcomes of the course being proposed?
+No If YES, enter the off campus address: 4.
+Are significant changes in content/student learning outcomes of the course being proposed?
 No If YES, explain and offer brief rational: 5a.
 Are there other depts. and/or pgms that could be affected by the proposed change?
 No If YES, identify the depts. and/or pgms: 5b.
 Will modifying this course result in a new requirement of ANY program?
 No